Hyderabad State Congress: Background

 Although technically outside British India, Hyderabad State was closely allied with the British government, with its Nizam having the title of the "Most Faithful Ally of the British Government."
 The Nizam gave patronage to the Majlis-e-Ittehadul Muslimeen, a party dedicated to preserving Islamic rule in the state, and allowed its militant wing, the Razakars, to operate freely.
 Its leaders Bahadur Yar Jung and Qasim Razvi became close advisers to the Nizam.

 Up to 1920, there was no political organisation of any kind in Hyderabad.
 In that year, following British pressure, the Nizam issued a firman appointing a special officer to investigate constitutional reforms.
-It was welcomed enthusiastically by a sectionowever, the Nizam and the Special Officer ignored all their demands for consultation.
+It was welcomed enthusiastically by a section, but the Nizam and the special officer ignored all of the demands for consultation.

-An organisation called Andhra Jana Sangham (later renamed Andhra Mahasabha) was formed in November 1921, and focused on educating the masses of Telangana in political awareness.
+An organisation, called Andhra Jana Sangham (later renamed Andhra Mahasabha), was formed in November 1921, and focused on educating the masses of Telangana in political awareness.
 With leading members such as Madapati Hanumantha Rao, Burgula Ramakrishna Rao and M. Narsing Rao, Pulijala Venkata Ranga Rao its activities included urging merchants to resist offering freebies to government officials and encouraging labourers to resist the system of begar (free labour requested at the behest of state).

-Alarmed by its activities, the Nizam passed a powerful gagging order in 1929, requiring all public meetings to obtain prior permission.
-But the organisation persisted by mobilising on social issues such as the protection of ryots, women's rights, abolition of the devadasi system and purdah, uplifting of Dalits etc. The Andhra Mahasabha's move towards politics also inspired similar movements in Marathwada and Karnataka in 1937, giving rise to the Maharashtra Parishad and Karnataka Parishad respectively.
+Alarmed by its activities, the Nizam passed a powerful gagging order in 1929, requiring all public meetings to obtain prior permission, but the organisation persisted by mobilising on social issues such as the protection of ryots, women's rights, abolition of the devadasi system and purdah and uplifting of Dalits.
+The Andhra Mahasabha's move towards politics also inspired similar movements in Marathwada and Karnataka in 1937, giving rise to the Maharashtra Parishad and Karnataka Parishad, respectively.

 Following the Government of India Act 1935, British India introduced major constitutional reforms, with a loose federal structure for India and provincial autonomy.
 In the provincial elections of February 1937, the Indian National Congress emerged with clear majority in most provinces of British India and formed provincial governments.

 The Andhra Mahasabha passed a resolution in favour of responsible government and the parallel organisations of Maharastrha Parishad and Karnataka Parishad were formed in their respective regions.
 The Nizam appointed a fresh Constitutional Reforms Committee in September 1937.
 However, the gagging orders of the 1920s remained curtailing the freedom of press and restrictions on public speeches and meetings.
 In response, a 'Hyderabad People's Convention' was created, with a working committee of 23 leading Hindus and 5 Muslims.
 The convention ratified a report, which was submitted to the Constitutional Reforms Committee in January 1938.
-However, four of the five Muslim members of the working committee refused to sign the report, reducing its potential impact.
+However, four of the five Muslim members of the working committee refused to sign the report, which reduced its potential impact.